-“Cows in the Cafeteria” is a non-profit, grass-roots organization that focuses on providing local beef to Georgia school children.
+“Cows in the Cafeteria” is a not for profit, grass-roots organization that focuses on providing local beef to Georgia school children.

 With obesity on the rise, especially among our young people, the future health of our nation is at risk.
 Here at home, the state of Georgia has the second highest rate of childhood obesity, with nearly one in three children considered overweight.
 A factor in this growing epidemic is the nutritional quality of foods served in a typical school cafeteria.